fabianaiolfi/MA_Thesis/README.md

 - [x] Create summary stats of data used: Elections, etc.
 - [x] Address decrease in number of Romanian schools in early 2000s
 - [x] Maybe use a table to explain how I calculate average change in ratio or emigration, by using a simple example
+- [x] Clarify what you want to show in the appendix
 - [ ] Check for contractions and remove them
 - [ ] adjust all decimals in table to have 3 digits
 - [ ] place group subtitle to group control variables in regression table?